A Modern Primer on Processing in Memory: The Need for Intelligent Memory Controllers to Enhance Memory Technology Scaling

 \sgii{(1)~At} low temperature, DRAM cells contain more charge, and as a result, can be accessed much faster than at high temperatures.
 We find that, averaged across 115 real DRAM modules from three major manufacturers, read and write latencies of DRAM can be reduced by 33\% and \sgii{55\%, respectively,} when operating at relatively low temperature (\sgii{\SI{55}{\celsius}}) compared to operating at worst-case temperature (\sgii{\SI{85}{\celsius}})~\cite{lee.hpca15, lee.thesis16}.
 Thus, a slightly intelligent memory controller can greatly reduce memory latency by adapting the access latency to operating temperature.

-\sgii{(2)~Due} to manufacturing process variation, we find that the majority of cells in DRAM (across different chips or within the same chip) can be accessed much faster than the manufacturer-provided timing parameters~\cite{chang.sigmetrics16, lee.hpca15, lee.sigmetrics17, kim2018solar, kevinchang-thesis, lee.thesis16}.
+\sgii{(2)~Due} to manufacturing process variation, we find that the majority of cells in DRAM (across different chips or within the same chip) can be accessed much faster than the manufacturer-provided timing parameters~\omv{\cite{chang.sigmetrics16, lee.hpca15, lee.sigmetrics17, kim2018solar, kevinchang-thesis, lee.thesis16,kim2020improving}}.
 An intelligent memory controller can profile the DRAM chip and identify which cells can be accessed reliably at low latency, and use this information to reduce access latencies by as much as 57\%~\cite{chang.sigmetrics16, lee.sigmetrics17, kim2018solar}.

-\sgii{(3)~In} a similar fashion, an intelligent memory controller can use similar properties of manufacturing process variation to reduce the energy consumption of a computer system, by exploiting the minimum voltage required for safe operation of different parts of a DRAM chip~\cite{chang.sigmetrics17, kevinchang-thesis}.
+\sgii{(3)~In} a similar fashion, an intelligent memory controller can use similar properties of manufacturing process variation to reduce the energy consumption of a computer system, by exploiting the minimum voltage required for \omv{reliable} operation of different parts of a DRAM chip~\cite{chang.sigmetrics17, kevinchang-thesis}.
 The key idea is to reduce the operating voltage of a DRAM chip from the standard specification and tolerate the resulting errors by increasing access latency on a per-bank basis, while keeping performance degradation in check.

-\sgii{(4)~Bank} conflict latencies can be dramatically reduced by making modifications in the DRAM chip such that different subarrays in a bank can be accessed mostly independently\sgii{,} and designing an intelligent memory controller that can take \sgii{advantage} of requests that require data from different subarrays (i.e., exploit subarray-level parallelism)~\cite{salp, yoongu-thesis}.
-A similar approach is also shown to reduce the performance impact of refresh by enabling parallelization of refresh and access operations to a bank~\cite{chang.hpca14}.
+\sgii{(4)~Bank} conflict latencies can be dramatically reduced by making modifications in the DRAM chip such that different subarrays in a bank can be accessed mostly independently\sgii{,} and designing an intelligent memory controller that can take \sgii{advantage} of requests that require data from different subarrays (i.e., exploit subarray-level parallelism)~\omv{\cite{salp, yoongu-thesis,yauglikcci2022hira}}.
+A similar approach is also shown to reduce the performance impact of refresh by enabling parallelization of refresh and access operations to a bank~\cite{chang.hpca14,yauglikcci2022hira}. \omv{Recent work fascinatingly demonstrates that refresh access parallelization across different subarrays in a bank is possible in real \gls{COTS} DRAM chips by violating DRAM timing parameters~\cite{yauglikcci2022hira}.}